iqbalcrat/GamerCollab/README.md

 # GamerCollab
-A collaboration portal for gamers
+Landing page of a collaboration portal for Gamers